 We know that a lot of students come to Pitt with knowledge of the better known engineering fields, but many students have never even heard of some of our available engineering majors prior to coming to Pitt.
 Before we ask students how they want to spend the next forty years of their lives in the world of work, we want to make sure that we give them a good introduction to what all of the fields of engineering have to offer in terms of coursework, careers in industry, or options for post-graduate study.

 Before selecting a major, students will hear from each engineering department in the fall Freshman Engineering Seminar.
 In the spring semester of Freshman Engineering Seminar, they will actually have the opportunity to visit their top two or three choices of departments.
-Students make their major selections in late February of their freshman year and register for their sophomore classes in March with their chosen department.
-Major selections become official at the end of the freshman year, after spring grades have been checked and each student’s department-readiness has been reviewed.
+Students make their major selections in late February of their first year and register for their sophomore classes in March with their chosen department.
+Major selections become official at the end of the first year, after spring grades have been checked and each student’s department-readiness has been reviewed.

 To learn more about each of our engineering disciplines, please visit their websites: